 Hyaluronic acid is a naturally occurring polysaccharide found in the human body.
 It acts as a cushioning and lubrication agent for our joints, nerves, hair, skin, and eyes.
 When used in skincare, it acts as a moisture binder, which means that it will attach itself to the water in the cells (while also attracting and holding water from the air) making them plump.

 Serum, moisturizer, hydrating primer—consider that your go-to product trifecta if your skin feels perpetually parched.
 More specifically, make sure it’s this primer, which has an ingredient list that really reads more like skincare than a makeup product.
 We’re talking a hefty dose of hyaluronic acid, soothing, brightening, and hydrating niacinamide, plus plenty of antioxidants.
 Bonus points for the refreshing and moisturizing gel texture and the way it leaves your complexion looking naturally dewy and oh-so-fresh.

-Best for Dull Skin: Neutrogena Glow Primer + Serum
+Best for Dull Skin: Neutrogena Hydro Boost Glow Primer & Serum

 If your complexion is looking dull, lackluster, and generally blah, consider using this skincare-makeup hybrid.
 Part serum, part primer, it delivers a big ole dose of hydration via hyaluronic acid (always a surefire way to boost radiance), leaving skin plump, smooth, and refreshed.
 And per the primer part of things, it also helps keep your makeup on lock.

 Best for Oily Skin: BLK/OPL Invisible Oil Blocking Gel Primer